Thoughts

 I’m reading Sabriel.
 It’s absolutely crazy to see its influence on fantasy.

-Lockwood and Co Harry Potter The technical interview series The Rythmist And maybe it’s coincidence and established tropes but it’s earlier and rawer than a lot of similar books with similar motifs.
+And maybe it’s coincidence and established tropes but it’s earlier and rawer than a lot of similar books with similar motifs.